szunami/blog-1/2017-03-26-ascii-centrism.html.md

 - computers
 - language
 category: misc
+summary: >
+  An article about a small, small subset of problems with using software tools that have ASCII- and/or English- only syntax elements.
 ---

 If you’re reading this, I presume you know what [ASCII][1] is, but if not, it’s